 Buy-sell agreement.
-When a business has more than one owner, a buy-sell agreement can control what happens to the business when a specified event occurs, such as an owner's retirement, disability or death.
+When a business has more than one owner, a buy-sell agreement can control what happens to the business when a specified event occurs, such as an owner's retirement. disability or death.
 It's critical to factor in tax and funding issues when drafting a buy-sell agreement.

 Succession within the family.
 You can pass your business on to family members by giving them interests, selling them interests or doing some of each.
-With the higher gift tax exemption in effect under the TCJA for the next several years, now may be a particularly good time to transfer ownership interests in your business.
-(See page 22 for more on estate and gift planning.)
-Valuation discounts may further reduce the taxable value of the gift.
+Now may be a particularly good time to transfer ownership interests in your business.
+(See page 22 to learn why.)